Safe-RL-IISc/Unitree-Experiment/README.md

 # Unitree-Experiment
-It contains codes and files related to Sim to real experiment performed on Go-1 robot.
+Codes and files related to Sim to real experiment performed on Go-1 robot.
+Modified to use BF-based reward shaping.

 ### Credits
 - [walk-these-ways](https://github.com/Improbable-AI/walk-these-ways/tree/master)